Nauru Food Guide

 Banana Poi

-Mashed ripe bananas mixed with coconut cream to create sweet, creamy dessert.
-Sometimes arrowroot or tapioca added for thickness.
-Simple traditional Pacific sweet utilizing abundant coconuts and imported bananas.
-Served at family meals and special occasions.
+Ripe bananas mashed with coconut cream into a sweet, creamy dessert, sometimes thickened with arrowroot or tapioca.
+A simple Pacific sweet that makes use of plentiful coconuts and imported bananas.
+It shows up at family meals and on special occasions.

 Allergens: